 Q: Thanks Krystine!
 Is there anything else we should know?

 Krystine: Remember, choosing the right colors for your logo is just one piece of the puzzle, when it comes to creating a unique brand that resonates with customers.
-That’s why it’s best to partner with professional brand builders, like our team at Brandography, to ensure your branding gets you noticed for all the best reasons!
+That’s why it’s best to partner with professional brand identity designers, like our team at Brandography, to ensure your branding gets you noticed for all the best reasons!